Negi

 Pro Tip

-Grilling over charcoal
+Grilling whole over charcoal or open flame

 Storage